kutlugsahin/react-smooth-dnd/README.md

 ### onDropReady

 The function to be called by the container which is being drag over, when the index of possible drop position changed in container.
-Basically is is called each time the draggables in a container slides for opening a space for dragged item. **dropResult** is the only parameter passed to the function which contains the following properties.
+Basically it is called each time the draggables in a container slides for opening a space for dragged item. **dropResult** is the only parameter passed to the function which contains the following properties.
 ```js
 function onDropReady(dropResult) {
   const { removedIndex, addedIndex, payload, element } = dropResult;